 My question to you

-So my question to those legally qualified and in particular to paramedics in South Australian and Victoria, do you have any documents you can share, or advice you can give, on where the authority comes to possess, supply and administer sch 4 and 8 drugs (in South Australia) and sch 2 and 3 drugs (in Victoria) can be found?
+So my question to those legally qualified and in particular to paramedics who work for the South Australian Ambulance Service and Ambulance Victoria, do you have any documents you can share, or advice you can give, on where the authority comes to possess, supply and administer sch 4 and 8 drugs (in South Australia) and sch 2 and 3 drugs (in Victoria) can be found?
 Because I cannot find it so can only guess and my guess is that the SAAS and Ambulance Victoria have both been issued with an authority (South Australia) and a permit (Victoria) to allow the ambulance service to authorise relevant employees to carry and use the required drugs.

 This blog is a general discussion of legal principles only.
 It is not legal advice.
 Do not rely on the information here to make decisions regarding your legal position or to make decisions that affect your legal rights or responsibilities.
 For advice on your particular circumstances always consult an admitted legal practitioner in your state or territory.